Siirry suoraan sisältöön

 Furthermore

-The Serlachius residency programme is not responsible for any material linked to on Web sites of third parties or for any damage that said material may cause to others’ servers or the users thereof.
+Serlachius Residency is not responsible for material linked to third-party websites or any resulting damage to other servers or their users.

 en_GBEnglish